better-internet/radworks-docs/docs/get-involved/community.md

 ## [Twitter](https://twitter.com/radicle)

-We use Twitter to share announcements & project-wide updates, as well as amplify Radicle-aligned messaging from partnerships and the greater ecosystem.
+We use Twitter to share announcements and project-wide updates, as well as amplify Radicle-aligned messaging from partnerships and the greater ecosystem.
 We don't offer support here.

 [@radicle](https://twitter.com/radicle)

 ## [GitHub](https://github.com/radicle-dev)

-GitHub

 All Radicle development is open-source and public by default.
-The radicle-dev GitHub account is consistently active and is the best place to see what the team is working on.
+The `radicle-dev` GitHub account is consistently active and is the best place to see what the team is working on until Radicle itself has features like issues, patches, and CI/CD.

 [github.com/radicle-dev](https://github.com/radicle-dev)